Streampunk/beamengine/README.md

 A worker is provided with details of the rule defined in the configuration (`rule`), the request path (`path`), request headers (`headers`) and HTTP request method (`method`).
 It is then expected to carry out some work, often asynchronously, creating either a successful or errored response.
 The response consists of a `status`, `body` and `type` (the `Content-Type` header) to be used as the Koa context properties of the same name.
 For data _blobs_ with type `application/octet-stream`, the body is assumed to be a Redis key for a value to be retrieved from Redis as the body of the associated response.

+Beam engine workers can access their source data or store generated results in four different ways:

+1. Using the methods of the [redisio API](doc/redisio.md).
+2. Using HTTP or HTTPS [content beam API](#content_beam_api) requests.
+3. Directly communicating with Redis (not recommended).
+4. Via URLs and a third-party store (not ideal).

 Here is an example of a simple worker for a request to get a simple textual description of a stream of the form `/beams/some_content/video.txt`.

 ```javascript